jpniederer/Dev-eryday/_posts/2017-2-2-problem-solving-approach.markdown

 ---
 layout: post
 title:  "Problem Solving Approach"
-date:
+date: 2017-2-2 7:20:00 +0000
 categories: Problem Solving
 ---
 Ever since I was a kid, I've always enjoyed solving problems.
 Through solving lots of mathematical problems I saw my skills improve, but was I as good as I could be?
 It wasn't until college that I considered the process of how to solve problems.
-It was then that I realized that improving my process could give me an edge.
+It was then that I realized that improving my problem solving process could give me an edge.
 So I was looking at books in the library when I stumbled upon *How to Solve It* by George Polya.
 This book was exactly what I needed.
 It had tons of tricks for taking my problem skills to the next level and I couldn't recommend it more.
 Here's the high level appoach that I use to solve problems, which is largly lifted from Polya's recipe.

 Problem Solving Technique
 --------------